Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 ## How
 - Structures and processes
-	- Three horizons to articulate the present terrain and future
+	- Three horizons to articulate the present terrain and our future destination
-	- Roles
+	- Circles and roles
 	-

 ## What